GDMF500R - Other computer accessories SONY - Free user manual and instructions

 You can make additional adjustments to the color in greater detail by selecting the EXPERT mode.

+1 Move the joystick up or down to select the color temperature row 1.
+Then move the joystick left or right to select a color temperature.
 2 Move the joystick up or down to select the adjustment item 2.
 Then move joystick left or right to adjust the BIAS (black level).

 This adjusts the dark areas of an image.